-The Snow Foundation’s investment strategy is to ensure a strong rate of return to fund the foundation’s grant-making programs over the long term, with a target-balanced asset portfolio structure skewed towards Australian shares with fully franked yields offering additional return without the additional risk, investing responsibly in corporations which ideally seek to realise our mission, preference given to members of ESG Research Australia and signatories to the United Nations PRI and avoid those whose activities conflict.
+Our investment strategy is to ensure a strong rate of return to fund the foundation’s grant-making programs over the long term, with a target-balanced asset portfolio skewed towards Australian shares with fully franked yields offering additional returns without risk.
+We invest responsibly in corporations who reflect our mission with preference given to members of ESG Research Australia and signatories to the United Nations PRI and we avoid those whose activities conflict.

-• Australian Equity Fund Managers: Maple-Brown Abbott, Warakirri Equities Trust, Warakirri Cash Trust, Australian Foundation Investment Company, BKI Investment Company, Russell Investments, Australia Responsible Investments, Milton Corporation, Future Generation Investment Company, Third Link Growth Fund and Hyperion Australian Growth Companies Fund.
+- Australian Equity Fund Managers: Maple-Brown Abbott, Warakirri Equities Trust, Warakirri Cash Trust, Australian Foundation Investment Company, BKI Investment Company, Russell Investments Australia Responsible Investments, Milton Corporation, Future Generation Investment Company, Third Link Growth Fund and Hyperion Australian Growth Companies Fund.

 SOCIAL IMPACT INVESTMENTS

 We are committed to driving positive social impact by giving to great organisations and by investing our corpus responsibly and growing our social impact investment portfolio.
 We continue to aim for 10% invested in pure Social Impact Investments.
 Currently, the foundation has twenty-eight Social Impact Investments totalling $8.1M (6%).

 Additionally, the Fund Managers Third Link, Future Generation Investment Company (FGX) and Future Generation Global Fund (FGG) have been selected due to their philanthropic and charitable nature.
 If these managers were included within our impact investments, the percentage share of impact investments would increase to 28% in the Asset Allocation June 2021 graph.